Ireozar/mailnaggertray/README.md

 * OS: Linux
 * License: GPLv2

-## Differences in from original
+## Differences from original

-* removed GOA integration
+* removed GOA integration and notification support
 * use mailnagger-config instead of mailnag-config (more up-to-date)

 ## Requirements